chandanhpcic/docs/source/manual/how-tos/sslvpn_client.rst

 ------------
 Sample Setup
 ------------
-For the sample configuration we configure OPNsense
+For the sample configuration we configure Reticen8

 **Company Network with Remote Client**